josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Although it's not an entirely correct description, I'll use the term "AI optimist" a lot in this post, as it's at least a serviceable label for a general group of people.

 That group, to be a bit more descriptive, is made up of people who are excited about AI, both present and future—but especially, they're happy about the _current_ and near-term state of AI.
 You might call them enthusiasts, or even believers, maybe.
-But in any case, they generally consider the current state of the technology to be good, and either aren't aware of the bad parts, or aren't overly concerned with them.
+But in any case, they generally consider the current state of the technology to be good, and for whatever reason, aren't overly concerned with them.

 You almost certainly know at least one or two of these people.
 Maybe you even _are_ one.
 (If so: I'm not naive enough to think I'll change your mind with this post, but I hope I'll at least give you some things to think about.)

-It seems to me that to be in this group—to regard AI, as it exists currently, with optimism and enthusiasm—requires at least a certain degree of class privilege.
+It seems to me that to be in this group—to regard AI, as it exists currently, with optimism and enthusiasm—requires at least a certain degree of privilege.
 Hence, the somewhat blunted title of this post.

 I had long struggled to put the thought into words.
 But once it crystallized into this post's titular sentence, I felt as though a great deal around me suddenly shifted into perspective.